 To provide the best possible service for residents, loitering around the reception desks or attempting to go behind the counter is not allowed.
 The front desk phones are for use by staff for official business purposes only.

 Residents are responsible for keeping up with their room keys.
 A lost key should be reported immediately to the Resident Assistant or Hall Director.
-The cost of replacing a lost key is approximately $75.
+The cost of replacing a lost key is approximately $95.
 The charge includes replacing the locks and keys for the room/suite/apartment doors.
 Lock changes are performed as a safety precaution for the student who lost the key as well as for his/her roommate(s) so that unauthorized entry can be prevented.
 If a student gets locked out of his or her room, the student can contact the on-call RA to be let in his/her room.
 An initial fee of $10 will be charged to the student’s account.
 A second lock out request is $20 plus a warning, and a third request is $50 plus probation status.
-Any temporary keys must be returned the same day to prevent additional charges for a lock change.
+Any lockouts after the third are subject to disciplinary action at the discretion of the hall director.
 Keys must be returned before a student moves out to prevent additional charges for a lock change.

 Staff members are only permitted to allow students into their own rooms.
 Further, they will not allow parents, friends, or others into student rooms without the student’s permission.